Engagement, User Satisfaction, and the Amplification of Divisive Content on Social Media: User-level survey questions and demographics

 \subsection{Demographics of our study}

-Users could participate in our study up to four different times, and we collected demographic information from them each time.
-In total, 806 unique users participated in our study 1730 times.
-The following tables report demographics across all users, with each user's demographic responses being given a weight of $1/m$, where $m$ represents the number of survey waves they participated in.
+Participants in our study had the opportunity to take part in up to four waves, with demographic information collected at each wave.
+In total, 806 unique users participated in our study 1730 times across waves.
+The following tables report demographics across all users.
+For users that participated in multiple waves, we report on their demographic information from their first wave.
 In addition to demographic questions, we also asked two user-level survey questions about the primary reason participants use Twitter and the primary type of content they saw in the tweets we showed them (\Cref{tab:primary-content-category}).